Litchfield Community Theatre stages 'Beauty and the Beast'

 And after about six weeks of rehearsals for the Litchfield Community Theatre production, Pennertz is feeling even better about it.
 Just in time, as the show runs Thursday through Sunday this week at Bernie Aaker Auditorium.

-Pennertz has been around theater for quite some time, though most of her experience came through college plays, and smaller productions – like staging plays at her church or for her parents’ July 4 get-togethers.
+Pennertz has been around theater for quite some time, though most of her experience came through college plays and smaller productions, such as staging plays at her church or for her parents’ July 4 get-togethers.

 She made a bigger step two years ago when she co-directed “Oliver!” with Mary Hansen for Litchfield Community Theatre.